LaviexXu/WCCI-CBCI-Chanllenge/README.md

 **Common Spatial Pattern(CSP)** filters are used to extract features from the covariance matrices of each subject.

 #### Classification Approach
-**Linear Discriminant Analysis** is used for classification in our solution.
+**Support Vector Machine** is used for classification in our solution.

 ### 2) Cross Subject Classification